 In my over 30 years of clinical practice, I have realised that many symptoms of thyroid issues can be helped by identifying and treating certain internal organ disorders.

-According to traditional Chinese medicine, we don’t just treat your thyroid gland but the body as a whole.
-Therefore, to rebalance your thyroid function, it is very important to find out which internal organs are disordered according to your symptoms.
+According to traditional Chinese medicine, we don’t just target your thyroid gland but the body as a whole.
+Therefore, to rebalance your thyroid organ, it is very important to find out which internal organs are disordered according to your symptoms.

 The thyroid is a gland located at the front of the neck.
 Although its size is very small compared to the whole body, hormones produced by the thyroid gland affect nearly every cell in the body.